SILMARIL KENNEL TROPHY

 Simple pets are not meant to be excluded by any of these examples.

-Animals will be (have been, if posthumous) owned/co-owned or bred by members, in good standing, either at the time of the behavior/acts or at the time of nomination.
+Animals will be (have been, if posthumous) owned/co-owned or bred by members, in good standing, either at the time of the behaviour/acts or at the time of nomination.

 Animals will be purebred, individually identified and registered with the CKC or equivalent registration authority (The Kennel Club, AKC, etc).

 While phenotypic genetic soundness is desirable, faults should not exclude a nominee from consideration.

 HUMAN NOMINEES: Nominees will have made a significant contribution to the recognition of Golden Retrievers as companion animals.
 They might have been involved in rescue situations, pet visitation programmes or development of programmes to improve the breed.
 The breadth of behaviours might include the maintenance of superior or truly exceptional kennel facilities for breeding/boarding Goldens.
 This award might be given to a breeder who consistently teaches new clients, provides a community outreach programme about kennels, anti-dog legislation, etc..
 These are people whose behaviour towards the breed is emulated by others.
 These are humans who help Goldens to achieve a better life in companionship with their human partners.
 This award is intended to recognize effort and maximum use of available resource, rather than dollar value spent.
 Nominees will be members in good standing of the GRCC.